Empyrean-Heaven/In-Pursuit-Of-Heavenhood_BN/NPCS.md

 # Introduction
-The mods adds several NPC classes, some of which are capable of casting spells.
+The mod adds several NPC classes, some of which are capable of casting spells.
 They are nearly mirror images of their respective player professions.

 ### Lunar Demon
 Equivalent to the profession Demon of the Moon Palace.
 Can cast moonblades but it is also hostile to the NPC so it may result in ludicrous scenarios.